amandabee/bingo/README.md

 + Upload the contents of the live_files directory to your server.
 If you want to embed the bingo game on a page, use the HTML code:

-&lt;iframe src="http://mysite.url/embed.html" height="785" width="600" scrolling="no" frameborder="0"&gt;&lt;/iframe&gt;
+`<iframe src="http://mysite.url/embed.html" height="785" width="600" scrolling="no" frameborder="0"></iframe>`

 (but replace mysite.url with your own embed path)

 Note: Because the bingo game dynamically fetches information from the CSV file from the server, it won't work if you simply open the HTML files.
 You have to either upload them to a server and try it from there.
-To simulate that locally, we use Python's built-in SimpleHTTPServer, which you can launch by running "python -m SimpleHTTPServer" in the live_files directory, then going to http://localhost:8000 in your web browser.
+To simulate that locally, we use Python's built-in SimpleHTTPServer, which you can launch by running `python -m SimpleHTTPServer` in the live_files directory, then going to <http://localhost:8000> in your web browser.

 Notes
 -----